The Strokes and Dua Lipa go head-to-head for UK Number 1 album

 - The NME Big Read: Dua Lipa: “If somebody told me not to discuss issues I’m passionate about?
 I wouldn’t listen”

 Lipa’s acclaimed second album ‘Future Nostalgia‘ – released on March 27 – made its UK chart debut at Number 2 before landing in first position the following week (April 10).
-On that same day, Julian Casablancas and co. dropped their long-awaited sixth LP ‘The New Abnormal‘.
+On the latter date, Julian Casablancas and co. dropped their long-awaited sixth LP ‘The New Abnormal‘.

 As the Official Charts Company report, it’s now set to be a close race between the two records for this Friday’s (April 17) top spot, with ‘The New Abnormal’ currently less than 250 chart sales behind Lipa’s full-length (as of yesterday, April 14).